Etsuyo Yuasa (湯浅悦代)

 Prof. Yuasa considers theory and practice—both in linguistics and pedagogy—to be dialectically related.
 She believes that strong theoretical analyses can reveal linguistic and pedagogical patterns that were previously overlooked, and that close attention to language use and instructional effectiveness can, in turn, inform theory.
 Through this dialectical approach, she has investigated topics such as language change (“Multi-modular approach to gradual change in grammaticalization,” Journal of Linguistics, 2008; “Constructionalization of Japanese koto imperatives,” in Modality and Construction Grammar, 2021), the complexity of grammatical concepts (“An Autolexical account of variation in grammatical relations,” CLS 41, 2008), and the systematic nature of Japanese tense (“From the core to the periphery: the tense system in Japanese,” Japanese Language and Literature, 2008).
 Her pedagogical research includes individualized instruction (“Japanese Individualized Instruction Program: Goals and Practice,” Sekai no Nihongo Kyooiku, 2005; Individualized Instruction for East Asian Languages, National East Asian Languages Resource Center, 2013; “Personalized instruction for advanced Japanese,” CATJ Proceedings, 2016), integrating linguistic insights into pedagogy (“Practical linguistics of Japanese: Japanese linguistics’ contributions to teach dareka/nanika,” Journal of Japanese Linguistics, 2017; “Pedagogical linguistics training for graduate students,” Japanese Language and Literature, 2020), and fostering generalizable skills in learners (“How to make examples to foster learners’ generalizable skills,” SATJ Proceedings, 2023).

-Currently, Prof. Yuasa employs the Performed Culture Approach to language pedagogy—founded and developed by DEALL’s emeritus professors Galal Walker and Mari Noda—to explore what teachers and learners need to know about language when culture is placed at the center of instruction.
-Her forthcoming work, “Teaching Japanese re-thanking through the Performed Culture Approach,” continues this line of inquiry.
-To contribute broadly to the fields of Japanese linguistics and pedagogy, she has also organized a number of conferences, including the Central Association of Teachers of Japanese Conference (2005), the International Japanese-English Translation Conference (2017), the Role of East Asian Studies in the 21st Century Conference (2022), and the Performed Culture Approach Conference (2024).
+To contribute broadly to the fields of Japanese linguistics and pedagogy, she has organized numerous conferences, including the Central Association of Teachers of Japanese Conference (2005), the International Japanese–English Translation Conference (2017), the Role of East Asian Studies in the 21st Century Conference (2022), and the Performed Culture Approach Conference (2024).
+She will also serve as Co-Director of the AATJ Spring Conference in 2027 and 2028.

 Prof. Yuasa views research and teaching as mutually reinforcing.
 She applies her expertise in linguistics and pedagogy to her teaching of Advanced Japanese (Japanese 5103/5104), Intensive Japanese Grammar (Japanese 5315), and graduate courses on Japanese pedagogical grammar (EALL 7701), pedagogy of Japanese interactions (EALL 7700), and East Asian language instruction in college context (EALL 8701).
 The patterns and challenges faced by Japanese learners and future instructors continually inform her research, deepening our understanding of language and its instruction.